🔍 공개 퀴즈 검색

 What is the role of decomposers in an ecosystem?

-1. Break down dead organisms and return nutrients to soil ✓
+1. Break down dead organisms, return nutrients ✓

 Which organism is a primary consumer?